March 2007. Looks like spring!

 We get beautiful sunsets every day.

 I knitted a small purse out of fabric.
-There is a sample of my "yarn" on the picture.
+There is a sample of my "yarn"

 We ordered a big pile of wood for the next winter.